Lolabird/everforest-ant-dark-trilium-theme/README.md

 https://github.com/user-attachments/assets/cec5564d-07f4-405e-85f7-b998d85a277c

 ##### Added Features
-* Window control buttons are still accessible in zen mode
+* Window control buttons are still accessible in zen mode*
-* Zen button is still accessible in zen mode for easy disabling in case you don't remember the shortcut
+* Zen button is still accessible in zen mode for easy disabling in case you don't remember the shortcut*
 * Bottom panel widgets are not visible in zen mode
 * Optional disabling of right panel in zen mode

+_*Natively available in TriliumNext_

 #### Show Position in TOC and Syntax Highlight
 Please go to each addon's respective page for instructions on how to enable these addons.